dougan88/rpn/README.md

 SplQueue and SplStack was used to store operations and operands accordingly as they look the most convenient ones in this context.

 Testing.
 I have decided to not test operations and their factory because they seem to be pretty obvious at the moment.
 Although this can change in the future.
 Also I haven't mocked operations and while testing OperationProcessor (which is the main class) as they could be considered as a part of the "unit" in this case.
 Also tests readability could have suffer in case of the full mocking, imho.

+**_ps:_** I'm not really sure if this is php position, because in company description it says python as the first language.
+In case if python skills are necessary I will gladly rewrite this task in it.
+Just please let me know.